rgunuganti-03/TimeSeriesVentilatorData/ARCHITECTURE.md

 - RDS currently ships as a single compartment; MAS is deferred entirely — it requires genuine two-compartment modeling (an obstructive/air-trapping compartment plus an atelectatic/surfactant-inactivated compartment), and is treated as a distinct pathophysiology rather than a rescaled COPD preset
 - Scenario IDs use population-gated ×10 compliance precision for neonatal scenarios, to avoid sub-1-unit rounding collisions across the much finer neonatal compliance range (particularly in RDS sweeps)
 - Neonatal dataset generation will use parallel, population-specific scripts rather than sharing the adult thinned grid
+- Neonatal ETT Rohrer coefficients (K1, K2): no primary source exists for 3.0 mm tubes.
+Current best-estimate values are K1 ≈ 14.5, K2 ≈ 180 cmH2O/(L/s)², derived from Bourti 2025 and cross-checked against Manczur 2000 (the primary bench source, using 3.0 mm straight tubes).
+Guttmann 2000 and Hentschel 2011 have been identified as the most likely true primary sources but have not yet been obtained or confirmed.

 **Status:** Population-gating constants and the `_neonate_or_adult()` helper are implemented across all five generator files, and the dashboard sidebar already branches correctly on `is_neonatal`.
-Not yet complete: MAS's two-compartment model, the five neonatal dataset generation scripts, a shared `dataset_io_helpers.py` update for neonatal-specific manifest columns, formal CR0023 write-up, and `VALIDATION.md`.
+Not yet complete: MAS's two-compartment model.

+### 1b.
+Two-Regime Compliance Curve

+The non-linear compliance formula (_compliance_nonlinear) used whenever a compartment's stress_index < 1.0 was redesigned across all five generators after a confirmed runaway bug.

+The bug.
+The original unbounded power-law compliance formula for stress_index < 1.0 had no upper bound on lung volume.
+Reproduced directly (SIMV, spontaneous breath, COPD, stress_index=0.85, effort_rate=25, pmus_peak=15, trigger_threshold=1.0, seed 37), it produced a 782.85 mL delivered volume on a single breath — clinically nonsensical unbounded growth.

+The fix.
+A two-regime formula.
+Below a turnover volume (V_turnover = V_turnover_ratio × V_ref), compliance follows the original, unmodified recruiting power-law — byte-identical to the pre-fix formula, so ordinary breaths (VCV's guaranteed full delivery, PCV's high-fill-fraction breaths) see zero behavioral change.
+Above V_turnover, an independent declining power-law takes over, continuous with Regime 1 at the seam by construction.
+V_turnover_ratio = 1.4 and stress_index_decline = 15.0 are shared across all five generators, calibrated against the SIMV reproduction case (a monotonic sweep from the original 782.85 mL runaway down to 401.1 mL at ratio 1.4) and cross-checked against two PCV fixtures at high fill fractions (0.887, 0.956) with zero behavioral change.
+Both constants are explicitly flagged as ASSUMPTIONs — tuned against this project's own bug-reproduction case, not against real pressure-volume curve data.

+An earlier bell-curve design (a single symmetric logistic-derivative curve) was tried and rejected: it was found to crush compliance on the recruiting side for ordinary partial-fill breaths (confirmed directly — PCV delivered 6.67 mL instead of 15.25 mL on an otherwise-normal neonatal breath), because a single shared width parameter couldn't bound the pathological tail without also distorting ordinary breaths.
+The two-regime design removes that coupling entirely.

 ---